novix-sa/cubeplan/docs/index.md

 # Introduction
 In general terms, Pyplan is an integrated development environment (IDE) of Python data analytics and data modeling Apps.
-More specifically Pyplan is a platform
+More specifically Pyplan is a platform for developing Advanced Data Analytics and Corporate Performance Management systems.
 Apps are developed through a drag and drop user interface that allows creating the calculation logic and the Input/Output user interface.
 ## Data Analysis and Modeling
 The calculation logic is structured through influence diagrams, a visual representation of the calculation logic that brings transparency to the app data processes.